 - Sons of Mana & Friends Q205 Berlin

 - Chupenga

 - Little Green Rabbit Unter den Linden

 - Subway

-- auf die hand Friedrichstrasse 63

-- Galeries Lafayette (French Gourmet Supermarket downstairs)

 - Zen Asian Kitchen

-- · cadadia Suppenbar Café & Catering
+- cadadia Suppenbar Café & Catering

 - dean & david

 - Cantines of surrounding universities (payment is only with Mensa Card, which you can purchase at any of their cashiers.
 You might need to provide your student card or an enrolment certificate).